 Low zinc status can be seen in clinical depression and restoring levels shown improvements in mood (11).

-Foods high in zinc include meat and shellfish, in fact, the humble oyster can contain around 3 times the recommended daily intake of zinc.
+Foods high in zinc include meat and shellfish and oysters can contain around 3 times the recommended daily intake of zinc.

-If oysters aren’t your thing then pumpkin seeds, hemp seeds, cashews, spinach and lentils may be good choices.
+Pumpkin seeds, hemp seeds, cashews, spinach and lentils are also good choices.

-In recent years the spotlight on vitamin D has shown that it has several functions within the body.
+In recent years the spotlight on vitamin D has shown that it performs several functions within the body.

-The link between low light levels during winter and the incidence of a seasonal type of depression, called SAD is thought to be down to a lack of vitamin D synthesis.
+The link between low light levels during winter and the incidence of a seasonal type of depression, called Seasonal Affective Disorder (SAD), is partly thought to be down to a lack of vitamin D synthesis.

 Vitamin D helps to regulate serotonin and dopamine (12) and has an anti-inflammatory effect.

-Foods like salmon and egg yolk may contain small amounts of vitamin D but the best source is from skin exposure to sunlight.
+Dietary sources such as salmon and egg yolk may contain small amounts of vitamin D, but the best source is skin exposure to sunlight.